 - Education and employment details (if applying for paid positions, as volunteers or for work experience with the SWHT)

 - Details of electronic devices you may use to connect to our services

-From time to time, we may use personal data provided by you to third parties, if you have given your consent for information to be shared.
+From time to time, we may share personal data provided by you with third parties, if you have given your consent for information to be shared.

 Providing Your Personal Data

 When necessary, we will tell you about the choices you have about providing some personal data to us, including if we ask for your consent to use it.
 Where we don’t give you a choice and it is not optional, you must give us your personal data so we can manage the provision of a service on your behalf.

 Following the rules set out in the relevant laws, we may monitor your calls, emails, social media messages, written communications and other communications you have with us.
 We’ll do this for regulatory compliance, self-regulatory practices, crime prevention and detection, to protect the security of our communications systems and procedures, to check for obscene or profane content, for quality control and staff training, and when we need to see a record of what’s been said.

 From time to time we run digital advertising campaigns, working with third parties.
 To do this we use the Simpli Fi cookie.

 Social Media Code of Conduct